Flight Price Predictor: Training Models to Pinpoint the Best Time for Booking

 - RIPPER (Repeated Incremental Pruning to Produce Error Reduction) algorithm that extracts rules from a training set for classifying each flight query as buy or wait; and

-- Q-learning, a reinforcement learning algorithm that chooses the next action — buy or wait — in view of expected reward (in this case, discount factor).
+- Q-learning, a reinforcement learning algorithm that chooses the next action — buy or wait — in view of the expected reward (in this case, discount factor).

 The ensemble of techniques resulted in 23.8 percent of average savings per passenger.
 Later, the model powered a Fare Predictor on Microsoft’s Bing Travel Platform.